 Figures 5.1.4 and 5.1.5 show the differences between both maximum and last advertised prices and transaction prices for properties sold from 2015 (when this information began to be collected by Data and Analysis).

-Figure 5.1.5 shows that the differential was similar for all properties in quarter 4 2017, between 6% and 7%.
+Figure 5.1.5 shows that the differential was between 7% and 13% in the first quarter of 2018.